Sexy Star: Reina de Reinas Champion (2009–2016)

 Sexy Star returned to AAA on December 8, 2013, at Guerra de Titanes, taking part in an eight-way steel cage Hair vs. Hair match.
 She managed to escape the cage, saving her hair.
 On April 19, 2014, Sexy Star and Pentagón Jr. defeated Drago and Faby Apache, and Dark Cuervo and Mari Apache in a three-way match to win the AAA World Mixed Tag Team Championship for the first time.
 On February 5, 2016, Sexy Star announced she was relinquishing the AAA World Mixed Tag Team Championship.
 Later that month, it was reported that García had quit AAA.
 Reportedly, she had contacted the AAA office, stating that she was retiring from professional wrestling.

 Return (2017)

 On July 16, 2017, Sexy Star made a surprise return to AAA, winning the vacant Reina de Reinas Championship.
 She gained some attention on August 26, 2017, when she submitted and injured Rosemary with a shoot armbar to retain her title in a four-way match at Triplemanía XXV.
-Afterwards, several wrestlers voiced their opinions on the incident, including fellow black listed wrestler Joey Ryan, who stated "we constantly put our health in each others hands.
+Afterwards, several wrestlers voiced their opinions on the incident, including Joey Ryan who stated "we constantly put our health in each other's hands.
 If you violate that trust, you're not one of us".
 Sexy Star also lost bookings because of the incident with WrestleCade announcing they had removed her from an upcoming event.
 Cody Rhodes stated that she would never set foot into one of his locker rooms, while Road Dogg called for her to be blacklisted.
 On September 4, Sexy Star was stripped of the Reina de Reinas Championship.